floragunncom/search-guard-docs/installation.md

 5. Restart Elasticsearch.
 6. Initialise Search Guard by running sgadmin.

-## Get Version of Search Guard that Matches Elasticsearch
+## Get the version of Search Guard that matches Elasticsearch

 You need to install the Search Guard version that matches your Elasticsearch Version.
-For example, a plugin built for ES 2.3.3 will not run on ES 2.3.4 and vice versa.
+For example, a plugin built for ES 5.3.1 will not run on ES 5.3.2 and vice versa.

 In order to find the correct Search Guard and Search Guard SSL version for your Elasticsearch installation, please refer to our [version matrix](https://github.com/floragunncom/search-guard/wiki) in the github repository.
 This matrix will be kept up-to-date with each release.